-In some situations, intensive family support provided in the form of behavior intervention services may be required to address persistent aberrant behaviors of their children.
-These behavior intervention services may be offered when the parent or care giver participates as the primary agent of change.
-The intent for provision of such behavior intervention services is for the parent or care giver to be provided with technical supervision and support.
+Enhancing the Quality of Life for Persons with Developmental Disabilities and support.
 Before intensive behavior intervention services begin, the parent or care giver is expected to attend a group parent training program that explains intensive behavior intervention, expectations of service provision, and the parent participation necessary for the intensive services to be successful.
-Review of the intensive behavior intervention services is expected to take place at least every six months through the planning team process involving the parent, Tri-Counties Regional Center service coordinator, manager, and clinician, and the service provider.
+Review of the intensive behavior intervention services is expected to take place at least every six months through the planning team process involving the parent, Tri-Counties Regional Center service coordinator and clinician, and the service provider.
 The purpose of the review is to assure the satisfaction of the parent, the quality assurance of the service provision, and the effectiveness of the behavior program.